n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatopenai.md

 ## Node parameters

-**Model**: the model to use to generate the completion. n8n dynamically loads models from OpenAI and you will only see the models available to your account.
+* **Model**: Select the model to use to generate the completion. n8n dynamically loads models from OpenAI and you'll only see the models available to your account.

 ## Node options

-* **Base URL**: override the default URL for the API.
+* **Base URL**: Enter a URL here to override the default URL for the API.
-* **Frequency Penalty**: increase this to reduce the chance of the model repeating itself.
+* **Frequency Penalty**: Use this option to control the chances of the model repeating itself.
+Higher values reduce the chance of the model repeating itself.
-* **Maximum Number of Tokens**: the completion length, in characters.
+* **Maximum Number of Tokens**: Enter the maximum number of tokens used, which sets the completion length.
 * **Response Format**: choose **Text** or **JSON**. **JSON** ensures the model returns valid JSON.
-* **Presence Penalty**: increase this to increase the chance of the model talking about new topics.
+* **Presence Penalty**: Use this option to control the chances of the model talking about new topics.
+Higher values increase the chance of the model talking about new topics.
-* **Sampling Temperature**: controls the randomness of the sampling process.
+* **Sampling Temperature**: Use this option to control the randomness of the sampling process.
 A higher temperature creates more diverse sampling, but increases the risk of hallucinations.
-* **Timeout**: maximum request time in milliseconds.
+* **Timeout**: Enter the maximum request time in milliseconds.
-* **Max Retries**: maximum number of times to retry a request.
+* **Max Retries**: Enter the maximum number of times to retry a request.
-* **Top P**: use a lower value to ignore less probable options.
+* **Top P**: Use this option to set the probability the completion should use.
+Use a lower value to ignore less probable options.

 ## Templates and examples